-\Length of 2 lanes of road put end to end
+Length of 2 lanes of road put end to end

-\Length of 2 lanes of road put end to end
+Length of 2 lanes of road put end to end

 Figure 4.2: Paying for Streets & Pipes, Jefferson County Value per Acre properties whose owners pay their property taxes.
 Where the tax system breaks down is where the cost of expanding an already overly designed street is greater than the contribution of adjacent property owners that benefit from direct access to that street during the project life cycle.
-What we have found through this detailed analysis is that poor and working class neighborhoods are subsidizing wider and faster roads in places that are already over built, but well under their design capacity.
+What we have found through this detailed analysis is that poor and working class neighborhoods are subsidizing wider and faster roads in places that are already over built, but well under their design capacity (refer to page 58, 62-63 of this document as well as Transportation & Traffic Circulation of the Technical Assessment document).